• esports

 • What is eSports?

 “ESports” is the term used to define organized, team-based video game competitions.
 Students compete as part of a team of CHC students against students from other high schools on the east coast.
-While the term “sports” is in the name, at CHC the program will be run as part of the Student Activities Office (SAO) rather than the Athletics Office because the MIAA, the school’s athletic organization, does not recognize ESports (yet).
+While the term “sports” is in the name, at CHC the program will be run as part of the Student Activities Office (SAO) rather than the Athletics Office because the MIAA, the school’s governing athletic organization, does not recognize ESports (yet).

 • What games do you compete in?